armourymedia/armoury-media-embed/README.md

 # Armoury Media Embed

 A minimal WordPress plugin that transforms images into click-to-play video embeds.
-Just link any image to a video URL and the plugin handles the rest.
-No settings, no configuration—it just works.
+Just link any image to a video play URL and the plugin handles the rest.
+No settings or configuration required.

 ## Features

 - **Zero Configuration**: Works immediately upon activation
-- **Performance First**: Videos load only when clicked
+- **Performance First**: Videos load when image is clicked
 - **Smart Loading**: Assets only load on pages with video links
-- **Minimal Footprint**: Under 10KB total
-- **Fully Accessible**: Keyboard navigation and screen reader support
+- **Accessible**: Keyboard navigation and screen reader support
-- **Responsive**: Works on all devices
+- **Responsive**: Works on all devices and orientations

 ## Supported Platforms

+- **Bunny Stream** (iframe.mediadelivery.net)
+- **Cloudflare Stream** (cloudflarestream.com)
 - **YouTube** (youtube.com, youtu.be)
 - **Vimeo** (vimeo.com)
-- **Bunny Stream** (iframe.mediadelivery.net)
-- **Cloudflare Stream** (cloudflarestream.com)

 ## Installation

 1. Upload to `/wp-content/plugins/armoury-media-embed/`
 2. Activate through the WordPress admin panel.
-3. That's it (no configuration needed).
+3. That's it (no configuration necessary).

 ## Usage

 1. Add an image to any post or page.
 2. Link the image to a supported video URL.
-3. Publish your post.
+3. Publish your post, page, or CPT.

 The plugin automatically detects the video link and adds a play button overlay.
-Clicking the image replaces it with the embedded video and begins playback.
+Clicking the image replaces it with the embedded video and begins video playback.

-## Example URLs
+## Example video play URLs

 - **YouTube**: `https://www.youtube.com/watch?v=VIDEO_ID` or `https://youtu.be/VIDEO_ID`
 - **Vimeo**: `https://vimeo.com/VIDEO_ID`